Complete the form to see how our attorneys may be able to assist you

-Very early, Littler recognized this trend and its importance to employers operating in a global workplace who were faced with an explosion of electronic data and emergent technologies along with new rules and legal standards developing at a breakneck pace.
+Very early, Littler recognized this trend and its importance to employers operating in a global workplace who were faced with an explosion of electronic data and emergent technologies, along with new rules and legal standards developing at a breakneck pace.
 Littler pioneered the practice of hiring attorneys at the shareholder level to focus exclusively on eDiscovery and has at the ready a team of attorneys dedicated full-time to managing eDiscovery worldwide.

 Paul has assembled a group of lawyers with impressive credentials and extensive knowledge of leading-edge eDiscovery issues, including:

 Littler has also built the Littler National Data Center that can perform an array of tasks associated with eDiscovery, including processing electronic evidence and hosting case databases.
-With this unique resource, Littler provides clients with a turn-key solution that is typically more cost-effective and streamlined than using outside vendors.
+With this unique resource, Littler provides clients with a turn-key solution that typically is more cost-effective and streamlined than using outside vendors.

-In short, Littler offers clients a full range of eDiscovery services to meet the needs of any case, from small, single-plaintiff administrative charges or internal investigations where only a handful of key custodians’ emails are at issue; to trade secret matters where disputes over unique data sources are the central focus of the case; to bet-the-company, nationwide class or collective actions where hundreds of gigabytes and multiple types of electronic data are in play.
+In short, Littler offers clients a full range of eDiscovery services to meet the needs of any case, from small, single-plaintiff administrative charges or internal investigations where only a handful of key custodians’ emails are at issue, to trade secret matters where disputes over unique data sources are the central focus of the case, to bet-the-company, nationwide class or collective actions where hundreds of gigabytes and multiple types of electronic data are in play.